Mebymeby/Pseudonymization-Framework/README.md

 ## Overview
 This repository contains the implementation code for the paper:
-**A General Pseudonymization Framework for Cloud-Based LLMs: Replacing Privacy Information in Controlled Text Generation**
+**Towards Privacy-Preserving Cloud-Based LLMs: A Pseudonymization Framework for User Prompts**

 Framework Diagram:
 ![Method Overview](./Method%20Overview/img.png)